ansible-community/community-website/posts/archive/walking-on-clouds-with-ansible.md

 # Walking on Clouds with Ansible

-Today is a good day, and when it\'s a day like this we often feel like we are walking on clouds.
+Today is a good day, and when it's a day like this we often feel like we are walking on clouds.
 With this latest announcement for the newest Red Hat Ansible Certified Collections available to our customers on the 28th of November, I am sure many cloud practitioners will be